-The m generalized eigenvectors with the smallest eigenvalues are the linear weights \mathbf{w}j , $j=1,\ldots,m$, of the feature mapping functions.
+The m generalized eigenvectors with the smallest eigenvalues are the linear weights \mathbf{w}j , j = 1, ..., m, of the feature mapping functions.

 Since text data is usually very high-dimensional, it is very expensive to solve the large scale generalized eigenvalue problem.
-The following theorem enables the algorithm to work in the dual space where the dimensionality depends on the number of examples.
+The following theorem enables the algorithm to work in the dual space where the dimensionality depends on the number of documents.

 Theorem 2.4.
 The solutions \mathbf{w}j , j = 1, ..., m, to the HLSI problem have the form